-The two screw plugs (23) fitted opposite each other to the circumference of the intermediate ring (6) must be screwed out.
-The cams (21.2) with threaded bush must be screwed into the bores provided in the screw plugs (23) making sure that they are in the right position (see figure).
-Secure the cams with Loctite 601.
-The hand release lever (21.1) must be fixed to the square socket provided in the cams (21.2).
+The cams (21.2) must be screwed into the bores provided on the circumference of the sleeve (6) making sure they are in the right position.
+The hand release lever (21.1) must be fixed to the square socket in the cams (21.2).
 The release forces F and the maximum permitted release forces (actuation forces) F{max} are specified in Table 7/1.